soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

   show :: a -> String
 ```

-This means that we have now declared a common interface for Haskell
+A type class declaration describes a common interface for Haskell types.
-types that want it.
-Any time that wants to implement it needs to
-define an *instance* for the type class.
-For example:
+`show` is an overloaded function that will work for any type that is an *instance*
+of the type class `Show`.
+We can define an instance of a type class manually like this:

 ```hs
 instance Show Bool where